Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Introduction

-If system~\cref{init_syst} is considered on a \emph{bounded} spatial domain with boundary conditions that preserve this gradient structure, then the integrals in~\cref{form_en} and~\cref{d_form_en_dt} converge, thus the system is really --- and not only formally --- of gradient type.
-In this case the dynamics is (at least from a qualitative point of view) fairly well understood, up to a fine description of the global attractor that is compact and made of the unstable manifolds of stationary solutions \cite{Hale_asymptBehavDissipSyst_2010,Temam_infiniteDimDynSyst_1997}.
-According to LaSalle's principle, every solution approaches the set of stationary solutions (and even a single stationary solution if the potential is analytic, \cite{Simon_asymptoticsEvolEqu_1983}).
+If system~\cref{init_syst} is considered on a \emph{bounded} spatial domain with boundary conditions that preserve this gradient structure, then the integrals above (on this spatial domain) converge, thus the system really --- and not only formally --- is of gradient type.
+In this case the dynamics is (at least from a qualitative point of view) fairly well understood, up to a fine description of the global attractor that is compact and made of the unstable manifolds of stationary solutions \cite{Hale_asymptBehavDissipSyst_1988,Temam_infiniteDimDynSyst_1997}.
+According to LaSalle's principle, every solution approaches the set of stationary solutions (and even a single stationary solution if the potential is analytic \cite{Simon_asymptoticsEvolEqu_1983}).

 If space is the whole real line and the solutions under consideration are only assumed to be bounded, then the gradient structure above is only formal and allows a much richer phenomenology (the full attractor is far from being fully understood in this case, see the introduction of \cite{GallaySlijepcevic_energyFlowFormallyGradient_2001} and references therein).
-A salient feature is the occurrence of travelling fronts, that is travelling waves connecting homogeneous equilibria at both ends of space.
-Those solutions are known to play a major role in the asymptotic behaviour of ``many'' initial conditions; roughly speaking they are two classes of them, depending on the nature of the invaded equilibrium: monostable fronts, where an unstable equilibrium is replaced by a stable one, and bistable fronts, where the invaded equilibrium also is stable.
-A reasonably wide class of solutions, sufficiently large to capture the convergence to travelling fronts while limiting the complexity of the dynamics encountered is made of solutions that are close to homogeneous equilibria at both ends of space, at least for large times.
-And among such solutions the simplest case is that of \emph{bistable} solutions, when those equilibria at both ends of space are stable.
+A salient feature is the occurrence of travelling fronts, that is travelling waves connecting homogeneous equilibria at both ends of space, which are known to play a major role in the asymptotic behaviour of ``many'' solutions.
+A reasonably wide class of solutions of system \cref{init_syst}, large enough to capture the convergence towards travelling fronts while limiting the complexity of the dynamics, is made of solutions that are close to homogeneous equilibria at both ends of space, at least for large positive times.
+And among such solutions the simplest case is that of \emph{bistable} solutions, when both equilibria at the ends of space are stable.